 Advertising medicines

 If you want to advertise medicines, you must keep to the rules specified in the Medicines Act (Geneesmiddelenwet).
-It distinguishes between advertising for prescription medicines and advertising for medicines available without prescription (over-the-counter medicines).
+The Act distinguishes between:

 Advertising prescription medicines

 You are not allowed to advertise prescription medicines to the public.
 You may advertise under certain conditions to professionals, such as doctors and dentists.
-The rules can be found in the Code of Conduct for Pharmaceutical Advertising (Gedragscode Geneesmiddelenreclame) of the Foundation for the Code for Pharmaceutical Advertising (Stichting Code Geneesmiddelenreclame, CGR) and Directive 2001/83/EC on the Community code relating to medicinal products for human use.
+The rules can be found in the Code of Conduct for Pharmaceutical Advertising (Gedragscode Geneesmiddelenreclame, in Dutch) and the European Community code relating to medicinal products for human use.

 Inducement is prohibited

-Inducement is a form of advertising.
+Inducement (gunstbetoon) is a form of advertising.
 It means that you offer money, services, or goods to ensure that a medicinal product will be prescribed or used more often.
-For example, if you pay a physician’s costs to attend a convention.
 Inducements are prohibited although there a few exceptions, such as genuine consulting arrangements laid down in a written service agreement.

 Advertising animal medicines

-In some cases it is forbidden to advertise animal medicines (in Dutch), for example if they have been prescribed by a veterinarian or if you advertise non-registered animal medicines.
+In some cases it is forbidden to advertise animal medicines (in Dutch).
+For example if they need to be prescribed by a veterinarian, contain substances covered by the Opium Act, or if they are non-registered animal medicines.